Midsummer: England

 In late 14th-century England, John Mirk of Lilleshall Abbey, Shropshire, gives the following description: "At first, men and women came to church with candles and other lights and prayed all night long.
 In the process of time, however, men left such devotion and used songs and dances and fell into lechery and gluttony turning the good, holy devotion into sin."
 The church fathers decided to put a stop to these practices and ordained that people should fast on the evening before, and thus turned waking into fasting.

 Mirk adds that at the time of his writing, "...in worship of St John the Baptist, men stay up at night and make three kinds of fires: one is of clean bones and no wood and is called a "bonnefyre"; another is of clean wood and no bones, and is called a wakefyre, because men stay awake by it all night; and the third is made of both bones and wood and is called, "St. John's fire" (Festial 182)."
 These traditions largely ended after the Reformation, but persisted in rural areas up until the 19th century before petering out.

 Other Midsummer festivities had uneasy relations with the Reformed establishment.
 The Chester Midsummer Watch Parade, begun in 1498, was held at every Summer Solstice in years when the Chester Mystery Plays were not performed.
 Despite the cancellation of the plays in 1575, the parade continued; in 1599, however, the Lord Mayor ordered that the parades be banned and the costumes destroyed.
 The parade was permanently banned in 1675.

 Traditional Midsummer bonfires are still lit on some high hills in Cornwall (see Carn Brea and Castle an Dinas on Castle Downs).
 This tradition was revived by the Old Cornwall Society in the early 20th century.
 Bonfires in Cornwall were once common as part of Golowan, which is now celebrated at Penzance, Cornwall.
 This week long festival normally starts on the Friday nearest St John's Day.
 Golowan lasts several days and culminates in Mazey Day.
 This is a revival of the Feast of St John (Gol-Jowan) with fireworks and bonfires.
+Cornish wrestling matches for prizes were often features of Cornish Midsummer Eve bonfire celebrations.

 In England, Midsummer Day (24 June) is traditionally one of the quarter days.